arungudelli/angularjswiki/content/angular/font-awesome-icons-list-usage-css-content-values/index.md

 2. font awesome regular icons
 3. font awesome brand icons

-We can [download](https://use.fontawesome.com/releases/v5.9.0/fontawesome-free-5.9.0-web.zip)  font awesome icons css file and serve them from our own server Or we can serve them from public CDNs.
+We can <a href="https://use.fontawesome.com/releases/v5.9.0/fontawesome-free-5.9.0-web.zip" rel="noopener" target="_blank">download</a> font awesome icons css file and serve them from our own server Or we can serve them from public CDNs.

 {{% toc %}}